mahaveer-rulaniya/mahaveer-rulaniya/README.md

 ### Hi there 👋

 I am Mahaveer Rulaniya, a third year undergradutae student at IIT Kharagpur.
-I am proficient in Machine learning, Statistics and BI with the understanding of Business domain.
+I am proficient in Machine learning, Statistics and BI tools with the understanding of Business domain.

 - 🔭 I’m currently working on Machine Learning
 - 🌱 I’m currently learning Deep Deep Learninig and Computer Vision